m3rcury3/ArcherIRM-Report-Exporter/README.md

 # ArcherIRM Report Exporter

-Automate the extraction of saved reports from an on-premises ArcherIRM deployment using the SOAP API.
-This script authenticates via domain credentials, paginates through report results, and exports them to a clean CSV file.
+Automate the extraction of saved reports from ArcherIRM using the SOAP API.
+This script authenticates via local user credentials, paginates through report results, and exports them to a clean CSV file.

 ---